 If you or a traveling companion have some free time, why not take in the historic campus of William & Mary.Download the Self-Guided Tour (PDF)

 A little background

 Originally William & Mary consisted of three buildings: the Main, or Sir Christopher Wren, Building (shown in an aerial view); the Brafferton; and the President's House.
-These structures, which form a triangle in the College yard, have been restored to their original 18th-century appearance through the combined efforts of the College, John D. Rockefeller, Jr., and the Colonial Williamsburg Foundation.
+These structures, which form a triangle in the Wren Yard, have been restored to their original 18th-century appearance through the combined efforts of the university, John D. Rockefeller, Jr., and the Colonial Williamsburg Foundation.

 Today the university is a moderately-sized, residential, state university.
 Considered a "Public Ivy," it is among the most selective public universities in the United States.
-William & Mary draws two-thirds of its 5,700 undergraduates from the Commonwealth of Virginia, although all 50 states and 72 foreign countries are also represented in the student body.
-The highly regarded Schools of Law, Business, Education, and the Virginia Institute of Marine Science augment the College's offerings and enroll an additional 2,000 graduate students.
+William & Mary draws two-thirds of its 5,700 undergraduates from Virginia, although all 50 states, Puerto Rico and more than 60 foreign countries are also represented in the student body.
+The highly regarded Schools of Law, Business, Education, and the Virginia Institute of Marine Science augment the university's offerings and enroll an additional 2,000 graduate students.